xiwang3236/EBME461Image/README.md

-**1. The image on the left is filtered in the Fourier domain to obtain the image on the right.
-The outer data in the image on the right is much depressed, even though there is structure visible.
-The data in the middle is unaffected.
-Note: No digital image processing is required for this problem!**
-a.
-Is the filter a high-pass or low-pass filter?
-b.
-Sketch a generic plot of the transfer function of this type of filter.
-Be sure to label axes & standard units!
-c.
-Determine the cut-off frequency for this filter in 1/mm.
-Some hints are:
-i.
-Determine the circumference at the cutoff in millimeters. ii.
-Determine the number of cycles.

-**2. The DFT of a flat disk of amplitude 1 is F(x,y)=f1(x,y) + jf2(x,y).
-The DFT of a flat square of amplitude 2 is G(x,y)=g1(x,y) + jg2(x,y).
-What is the magnitude of the DFT of a flat disk of amplitude 4 added to a square of amplitude -2?
-This is a really simple problem that you will probably see on an exam.
-Don’t try to make it difficult!**

 **3. Using Bandreject Filtering for Image Denoising.
 Image FigP0405 (HeadCT_corrupted).tif is a tomography image of a human head, heavily corrupted by sinusoidal noise in at least two directions.**
 a.
 Clean up the image using bandreject filtering.
 To simplify your project you may ignore padding in this case.
 Hint: Since the noise is sinusoidal, it will show in the spectrum as impulses.
 Display the spectrum as a guide to where to set up the band of your filter.
 If you use function impixelinfo to determine the coordinates of the impulses interactively, keep in mind that this function lists the column coordinates (v) first and the row coordinates (u) second.